 With cybersecurity playing an increasingly important role in the day to day operations of organizations large and small, having a SOC can provide multiple benefits:

 - 24×7 cybersecurity: Because cybercriminals work around the clock, organizations can’t afford to allow their network infrastructure to be undefended when the IT personnel goes home after a day of work.
-A 24×7 SOC delivers non-stop monitoring and reliable protection against security threats.
-While staffing a 24×7 SOC can be expensive, and maintaining it even more so, organizations with tighter budgets can subscribe to a SOC-as-a-service and enjoy all the benefits of a 24×7 SOC at an affordable price.
+Continuous monitoring delivers non-stop monitoring and reliable protection against security threats.
+While staffing an SOC can be expensive, and maintaining it even more so, organizations with tighter budgets can subscribe to a SOC-as-a-service and enjoy all the benefits of continuous monitoring at an affordable price.

 - Shorter incident response times: According to a Ponemon Cost of Data Breaches report, the mean time to contain (MTTC) a breach was 66 days, with a range of 10 to 164 days.
 Even though organizations spend large sums of money on cybersecurity tools, they are often unable to process the alerts they produce in a timely fashion.
 With a SOC, organizations can identify potential threats in real-time and mitigate them before any damage occurs.